 Once the degree project has been presented, the student(s) should have an evaluative discussion with their examiner.

 Once you have completed your project, you will have the opportunity to respond to a questionnaire about the degree project process.
 This will help us better the degree projects at LTH.

 When is the concluding phase complete?

-The concluding phase is complete when the examiner has approved
+The concluding phase is completed when the examiner has approved: